joyarzun/go-clean-architecture/README.md

 We will not explore the details of the architecture here, but we will explain how this example follow the clean diagram.

 Inside `src` folder we are separating folder following [domain groups idea](https://www.youtube.com/watch?v=y3MWfPDmVqo&t=905s).
-This tiny example only have one (holiday).
-Each folder have a Clean Architecture structure like:
+This tiny example only have one domain (holiday).
+Each domain folder have a Clean Architecture structure like:

-- `entities`: Contains the business rules and entities
+- `entities`: Contains the business rules and entities.
+Holiday entity is compound of a Name and the holiday Date
-- `usecases`: Contains the exposed features or use cases that the business need
+- `usecases`: Contains the exposed features or use cases that the business need.
+For example, it is exposed the Holiday Creation and Retrieve
 - `interfaceadapter`: Contains the http controllers and its own details that use the features exposed by `usecases`
 - `registry`: Part of _frameworks and drivers_.
 Contains the details to generate the web controller
 - `infra`: Contains the details of DB and Router implementation